roboticvedant/extrinsic_calibrator/README.md

 ## License

-This work is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+This software is provided under a dual license system.
+You may choose between:

+- **GNU Affero General Public License v3**: For open-source development, subject to the conditions of this license.
+- **Commercial License**: For proprietary use.
+For more details on the commercial license, please contact us at [info@ikerlan.es](mailto:info@ikerlan.es).

-See the [LICENSE](./license.md) file for more details.
+Please see the [LICENSE](./license.md) file for the complete terms and conditions of each license option.